viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 To try some of the features available in IGV you can try to address the following questions.

-Q1: Are the reads you mapped from a stranded or unstranded library?
+:open_mouth: Are the reads you mapped from a stranded or unstranded library?

-Q2: Pick a gene from the toplist of most significant genes from the DE analysis and search for it using the search box in IGV.
+:open_mouth: Pick a gene from the toplist of most significant genes from the DE analysis and search for it using the search box in IGV.
 Would you say that the pattern you see here confirms the gene as differentially expressed between treatments?

-Q3: One can visualize all genes in a given pathway using the gene list option under "Regions" in the menu.
+:open_mouth: One can visualize all genes in a given pathway using the gene list option under "Regions" in the menu.
 Would you agree with what they state in the paper about certain pathways being down-regulated.
 If you need hints for how to proceed see [Gene List tutorial at Broad](http://software.broadinstitute.org/software/igv/gene_list_view).

+# <a name="assenbly"></a> Bonus exercise: transcriptome assembly

 # Closing remarks and where to go next
 It is not possible to learn RNA-seq data processing and analysis in one day...
 The good news is that there are many available tools and well-written tutorial with examples to learn from.
 In this tutorial we have covered the most important data processing steps that may be enough when the libraries are good.
 If not, there is plenty of trouble-shooting that one can try before discarding the data.
 And once the count table are in place, the biostatistical and data mining begins.
 There are no well-defined solutions here, all depends on the experiment and questions to be asked, but we strongly advise learning R. Not only to use the specifically designed statistical packages to analyze NGS count data, but also to be able to handle the data and results as well as to generate high-quality plots.
 There is no better way of learning than to try...